realkvanderbush/QBViz/README.md

   - ~possibly colored buttons based on total QB EV~

-  [] It's not mobile friendly bc of how I embedded the viz
+- [] It's not mobile friendly bc of how I embedded the viz

+- [] Could probably remove some of the extra scripts (MathJax & D3) if we don't need them